Wolfsauge/podman_build_bend/README.md

 This repo contains scripts for building images of [HigherOrderCO](https://github.com/HigherOrderCO)'s [HVM](https://github.com/HigherOrderCO/HVM) and [Bend](https://github.com/HigherOrderCO/Bend/).

+The goal is to make an isolated, CUDA-enabled environment accessible for interactive use of Bend.
+Example commands can be found at the end of this document.

 ## Tags

 The workflows of this repo push their tags to this [Docker Hub repo](https://hub.docker.com/repository/docker/nschle/bend/).